Novemeber 2005 (Part 1)

 — Robert, Germany

 Thank you for your questions which touch on some fundamental issues facing kungfu today.
-It is precisely to address such issues that I spend more than 9 months a year traveling the world to teach intensive courses and that certified Shaolin Wahnam kungfu instructors in various parts of the world are teaching regular classes.
+It is precisely to address such issues that I spend more than 9 months a year traveling the world to teach regional and intensive courses, whereas certified Shaolin Wahnam kungfu instructors in various parts of the world are teaching regular classes.

 The two reasons you have for practicing kungfu are legitimate and logical.
 In fact, in theory, any kungfu school should fulfill these two needs, which are actually not demanding or of a high level.
 But in reality, very few kungfu schools today fulfill these basic needs.
 It is a big irony that more than 80% of those who practice kungfu today, cannot use what they learn to defend themselves.
 Most of these practitioners are fit, but they may not be healthy.
 Often they have internal injuries and are aggressive.